David Harvey: 1970s Growth of Marxist geography and urban geography

-Moving from Bristol University to Johns Hopkins University in Baltimore in the US, he positioned himself centrally in the newly emerging field of radical and Marxist geography.
-Injustice, racism, and exploitation were visible in Baltimore, and activism around these issues was tangible in early 1970s East Coast, perhaps more so than in Britain.
+Moving from Bristol University to Johns Hopkins University in Baltimore in the United States, he positioned himself centrally in the newly emerging field of radical and Marxist geography.
+Injustice, racism, and exploitation were visible in Baltimore, and activism around these issues was tangible in the early 1970s US East Coast, perhaps more so than in Britain.
 The journal Antipode was formed at Clark University; Harvey was one of the first contributors.
 The Boston Association of American Geographers meetings in 1971 were a landmark, with Harvey and others disrupting the traditional approach of their peers.
-In 1972, in a famous essay on ghetto formation, he argued for the creation of "revolutionary theory", theory "validated through revolutionary practice".
+In 1972, in an essay on ghetto formation, he argued for the creation of "revolutionary theory", theory "validated through revolutionary practice".

 Social Justice and the City (1973)

 One of the most important subfields impacted by the rise of Marxist geography was in urban geography.
 Harvey established himself as the leader of this subfield with the publication of Social Justice and the City (1973).
 Harvey argued in this book that geography could not remain 'objective' in the face of urban poverty and associated ills.
-It makes a significant contribution to Marxist theory by arguing that capitalism annihilates space to ensure its own reproduction.
+It makes a contribution to Marxist theory by arguing that capitalism annihilates space to ensure its own reproduction.